 RCL DEADLINE: All RCL forms are due by the end of the second week of classes.
-The form must be approved by the student’s academic advisor prior to submission to OIS.
+The form must be approved by the student’s academic (or VASE) advisor prior to submission to OIS.

 - Submission of RCL Form to OIS does not automatically grant approval.
 If additional information is needed, OIS advisor will contact the student and/or advisor for clarification.